RealmRazer/hollowed_blight/content/NPCs/Kassim.md

 He previously belonged to an Elvish clan called Firvale, but has long since forgotten and discarded the name.
 During his time wandering the lands during the ages of war, he was a steward and military defender.

+In his grief, he believes himself a steward to the safety of world.
+He keeps a horde of magical artifacts and goods underneath the Golden Concord's facility, each seemingly taken from some pirate, mage, or disciple.
 # Relationships
 * [[Algor]]